Horsekey/Projecks/README.md

   - ARP Spoof
       - Lab was really informative and showed the basics of ettercap
       - Need to see what other types of MITM attacks it can do

+  - RDP Setup
+    - With limited resources (no server/VPN) to establish a secure RDP connection, I opted to use Google's remote desktop solution
+    - Delivered to business with documentation in the "RDP-Projek" folder

+  - NAS File server
+    - Utilized TrueNAS 12.0-U8.1 to make a NAS with Raidz2 and Windows share authentication (Samba and Microsoft account).
+    - Had issues with authentication and upkeep of the machine.
+Used an older box that had limited RAM, will upgrade with time!